Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces

 To set the context for describing more normal subgroups, it is natural to wonder if (\ref{eq:abelianization-smooth}) has any counterpart for homeomorphisms.
-We do not currently understand the quotient $G/[G,G]$; in fact none of the quotients $G/H$ where $H$ is any of the above normal subgroups, can be identified.
-On the other hand, in this paper we find some ``quasimorphism subgroups" that can be assumed to contain any of the above $H$ whose quotients are isomorphic to $\mathbb{R}$, see our Section~\ref{s:extension}.
+We know that $G/[G,G]$ contains a subgroup isomorphic to $\R$ and that it therefore has the same cardinality as $\R$, since a continuous function on the reals is determined by its values on the rationals.
+However, this is all we currently know about $G/[G,G]$.
+On the other hand, in this paper we find some ``quasimorphism subgroups" that can be assumed to contain any of the above $H$ whose quotients are isomorphic to $\mathbb{R}$, see Section~\ref{s:extension}.

-There are yet more normal subgroups that are not our focus in the present work but certainly of interest.
+There are additional interesting normal subgroups related to the underlying geometry that are not our focus in the present work.
 First of all, one can construct normal subgroups via ``fragmentation norms", see \cite{LeRoux10}; it is not currently known how these relate to the normal subgroups above.
 One can also find normal subgroups between $\FHomeo$ and $G$ by pulling back from the quotient subgroups corresponding to growth rates of infinite twist maps, see \cite{Pol-Shel21}.